cawilsonvitro/inst_code/readme.md

 tcp server based on
 https://github.com/YanivWein24/TCP_Server_Client/blob/master/TCP_Client.py

+to activate use Activate.ps1 in the venv folder

 to do:

+get setup working with windows 11 computers

-add sample id to input field on 4 pp
+update script to work with venv to bypasss other stuff add sample id to input field on 4 pp

 need to get sql server better